-Select Manage > Managed Devices > Console Gateway.

-2. Find the console port you wish to access by using the Managed Device Filtering options to restrict the listed managed devices within enrolled nodes.
+- 1. Select Manage > Managed Devices > Console Gateway. - 2.
+Find the particular port by using the Managed Device Filtering options to restrict the listed managed devices within enrolled nodes.

-In both cases, once the particular serial port is located, serial port access via Console Gateway can be accomplished in two ways:
+Once the serial port is located, serial port access via Console Gateway can be accomplished in two ways: